-Once upon a time in the Eastern lands there lived a man who had a magical ring.
+Once upon a time in the Eastern lands, there lived a man who had a magical ring.
 Whoever wore the ring was followed by God’s grace and glory.
 The ring was always passed from one generation to another to the most beloved son in the family.
 Once, however, it ended up in the hands of a man who had three sons whom he loved equally.
 The man could not make up his mind to whom he should give the ring.
 Before his death, he went to see the jeweller and asked him to make two more such rings.
 Then he secretly gave a ring to each of his sons and passed away.
 When the sons saw that all of them had rings, they began quarrelling and arguing.
 Which ring is the real one?
 Which two are worthless copies?
 Who is destined to become the chosen one?
-Three religions – Judaism, Christianity, Islam – even nowadays try to prove that only one of them is true and fair.
+Three religions: Judaism, Christianity, and Islam, even nowadays, try to prove that only one of them is true and fair.

-Nathan the Wise, a utopian tale of the Age of Enlightenment (18th century), exalts the human mind and the power to make the world prefect and tries to convince us that three sons – three religions – can live in peace and harmony.
+Nathan the Wise, a utopian tale of the Age of Enlightenment (18th century), exalts the human mind and power to make the world perfect and tries to convince us that three sons – three religions – can live in peace and harmony.

-International sponsors: (Goethe-Institut, German Cultural Institute), Moses Mendelssohn Centre (Moses Mendelssohn Zentrum), the Embassy of Germany.
+International sponsors: Goethe-Institut (German Cultural Institute), Moses Mendelssohn Centre (Moses Mendelssohn Zentrum), and the Embassy of Germany.

-The play is partially sponsored by the Lithuanian Council for Culture.
+The play is partially sponsored by LTKT (the Lithuanian Council for Culture).

 2018 Golden Stage Cross 2017 Award (Lith.
 Auksinis scenos kryžius) for actor Vytautas Anužis